jwt2706/EasyGPG/README.md

 3. Move the `easygpg.exe` file to a directory in your PATH.
 You can add a directory to your PATH by following [these instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).

 <br />
+<b>Disclaimer:</b>
-<b>Disclaimer:</b> I did not get to test the installation process on all operating systems.
-If you are running into an problem, you can open an [issue](https://github.com/jwt2706/EasyGPG/issues).
+I did not get to test the installation process on all operating systems.
+If you are running into an problem, you can open an issue <a href="https://github.com/jwt2706/EasyGPG/issues">here</a>.

 ## Todo